CrossR/nvim_diary_template/README.md

 Test repo for a plugin to generate a suitable template for VimWiki (for me).
-This was mainly made to let me mess with the NeoVim API with Python, there is a million and ones simpler ways to achieve this.
+This was mainly made to let me mess with the NeoVim API with Python, there is a million and one simpler ways to achieve this.

 Features:
     - Google Calendar Integration: